ElektraInitiative/libelektra/src/bindings/jna/README.md

 ### Maven

 To use the jna bindings via maven, first you have to install the jna bindings to your local maven repository.
-When you have built elektra with the jna bindings included, they should have been automatically installed to ´/usr/share/java/´ along with a pom file for the library.
+When you have built Elektra with the jna bindings included, they should have been automatically installed to ´/usr/share/java/´ along with a pom file for the library.
 To install it to your local maven repository from that location, execute the following command: